 Not all swaps need to be food related:

 - Swap your slower walk for a brisk walk and include an uphill section.
 Go on push yourself until your puffing a little.

 - Swap your deodorant for one that is aluminium free or even better completely natural.
 NO PONG is a completely natural deodorant and unlike others, I’ve tried, works very well.

 - Swap your body and facial moisturiser for a completely natural brand.
 There is now a fantastic selection and many of them won’t break the bank.
 I’ve been using Moo Goo on my body and I love it, it’s so much better than anything else I’ve tried.
-Some of the artificial ingredients in your everyday moisturiser can be extremely harmful to your health, including but not limited to disrupting your hormones which is something we need about as much as a dose of the salts so next time you’re at the pharmacy take a look at what they have or go along to this online store for a peek.
+Some of the artificial ingredients in your everyday moisturiser can be extremely harmful to your health, including but not limited to disrupting your hormones which is something we need about as much as a dose of the salts so next time you’re at the pharmacy take a look at what they have.

 Other swaps you could consider are: